curiositas-books/.github/profile/README.md

 _You can't just play around with it_ and that's what's missing for me.
 Consuming a video about gravity and the way planets move is nice.
 Simulating, experimenting and playing with gravity with your personal, hand made physics engine is rewarding and fun.
 As long as I find interesting stuff to try out, I am inclined to fiddle with it.
 Sometimes it might result in an addition to this project.
-My name is Jonas Toth, I studied Applied Computer Science and wrote my [master thesis](https://github.com/JonasToth/depth-conversions/blob/master/docs/master-thesis-jonas-toth-compressed.pdf) in the area of computer vision.
+My name is Jonas Toth, I studied Applied Computer Science and wrote my in computer vision.
 I am currently working as Embedded Software Engineer in the renewable energy sector in Germany.

 ## License